BoiseState/CS321_Bioinformatics/README.md

 The GeneBank files have a bunch of annotations followed by the keyword `ORIGIN`.
 The DNA sequences start from the next line.
 Each line has 60 characters (one of `A`, `T`, `C`, `G`, could be lower/upper case) until the end of sequence, which is denoted by `//` on a line by itself.
-Sometimes we will see the character `N`, which denotes that the sequence is not known at that character.
+Sometimes we will see the character `N` or 'n', which denotes that the sequence is not known at that character.
 You would skip these characters as described below.

-**When we reach a character `N`, we assume that the sequence has ended.
-Similarly, when we reach `//`, we also assume that the sequence has ended.
-So at those points, we reset the sequence that we were building and start over when we find the next valid character after seeing a `N` or when we find the next `ORIGIN` tag.**
+**when we reach a character `n`, we assume that the sequence has ended. similarly, when we reach `//`, we also assume that the sequence has ended. so at those points, we reset the sequence that we were building and start over when we find the next valid character after seeing a `n` or when we find the next `origin` tag.**

 One GeneBank file may have several DNA sequences in it, each marked by `ORIGIN` and `//` tags.